adityaraj5200/Spring-interview-QAs/More questions.md

 ---

-## Q. Exception handling best practices in REST APIs?
+## Q.20: Exception handling best practices in REST APIs?
 When designing **REST APIs in Spring Boot**, exception handling is a **core concern** — both for developer experience and for clients consuming the API.

 Here are the **best practices**: